-A. For each marriage performed in the Commonwealth, a record showing personal data, including the age of the marriade parties, the marriage license, and the certifying statement of the facts of marriage, shall be filed with the State Registrar as provided in this section.
-If such record requires the sex or gender of the parties to the marriage, the record shall use "male," "female," or "nonbinary," as applicable, when designating the sex or gender of the parties to the marriage.
+A. For each marriage performed in the Commonwealth, a record showing personal data, including the age of the marriage parties, the marriage license, and the certifying statement of the facts of marriage, shall be filed with the State Registrar as provided in this section.
+If such record requires the sex or gender of the parties to the marriage, the record shall use "male," "female," or an "X" marker where the "X" means unspecified or other gender identity, as applicable, when designating the sex or gender of the parties to the marriage.